operator-playground-io/MinIO-Operator-tile/tutorials/minio-console.md

 ---
 title: Access MinIO Console
-description: This tutorial explains how to access minios console.
+description: Learn how to access Minios console.
 ---

-### Access MinIO's Console
+### Access MinIO Console

-- To login into MinIO's console click on below URL :
+MinIO Console provides a graphical user interface (GUI) for interacting with MinIO Tenants.
+The administrators of MinIO Tenants can perform a variety of tasks through the console, including user creation, policy configuration, and bucket replication.

+**Step 1: Use the below URL to log in to MinIO console.**

 http://##DNS.ip##:30205

-You will see the MinIO's Login page as below :
+You will see the Login page as below.

 ![](_images/login-console.PNG)

-- Login to the console using access key and secret key as below :
+**Step 2: Use the below access key and secret key to login.**

  access key: admin